 The main purposes of the colon are to absorb water and make stool.
 The colon then delivers this stool to the rectum.
 The colon has four parts.
 The ascending colon extends upwards from the right side of the abdomen.
 The transverse colon extends from the right to left abdomen.
 The descending colon extends down the left side of the abdomen.
 Finally, the sigmoid colon curves towards the center of the body and downward.
 The sigmoid colon is connected to the rectum, which connects to the anus.

-Colon cancer begins when normal cells in the inner lining of the colon or rectum transition into abnormal cells.
+Colorectal cancer begins when normal cells in the inner lining of the colon or rectum transition into abnormal cells.
 These abnormal cells grow to form a small lump of cells known as a polyp.
 There are different types of polyps, and only some are at risk of becoming cancer.
 The most common type of polyp is an adenoma, also known as a tubular adenoma.